alexandru/alexn.org/_posts/2022-09-19-java-cultural-problem.md

 I understand the `@NotNull` annotation.
 Java has `null` in it, all object references can be `null`, and it's too late for that to change.
 What's odd is that `noReplyEmailAddress` should always be an email address, no matter the context.
 Not even if you consider this "raw input", because actual "raw input" is a plain string or an array of bytes, and if you ever reach this stage of having a structured `record`, then you should already have an email address.

 Java's culture eschews common sense approaches, like defining new types.
 Defining new types would [make illegal states unrepresentable](https://lexi-lambda.github.io/blog/2019/11/05/parse-don-t-validate/).
-Note how, with the following definition, there is no way to get an `EmailAddress` that doesn't pass the "validation", and you don't need a freaking annotations-driven library to validate your email address:
+Note how, with the following definition, there is no way to get an `EmailAddress` that doesn't pass the "validation", and you don't need a freaking annotations-driven library to validate your values:

 ```java
 import java.util.Objects;